joelparkerhenderson/demo-rust-axum/README.md

 * Create a book struct

-* Create a data store
+* Create the data store

+* Use the data store

 * Get all books